Harikishoresk/CC4/README.md

 # CC4
-Harikishore Vasudevan, Allen Joseph Antony
+Harikishore Vasudevan-211ADB011, Allen Joseph Antony-211ADB009

 We have chosen to create the game connect-4(four).